isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * access operations (`.`, `->`, unary `*`, and `[]`)
 * assignment (`=`)

-Don't define those unconventionally and don't invent yur own names for them.
+Don't define those unconventionally and don't invent your own names for them.

 ###### Enforcement